grate-driver/grate/Fragment-Shader-ISA.md

 Non-zero value written to the KILL register discards the fragment, zero keeps it alive.
 Destination register write mask (low/high halves) is ignored.

+#### Position registers:

+The returned fragment position X register value is accumulated by 8192.0, position Y value is also accumulated by 8192.0 and decremented by the render target height + 1.

 #### Operands (rA, rB, rC):

 |  Bits | Meaning               |